Alexander-r/gosrvmon/README.md

 docker pull sonnix1/gosrvmon
 ```

 To run the container a valid configuration is required.
-Database structure needs to be initialised as described in setup section.
+Database structure needs to be initialized as described in setup section.

-For example if you have your configuration file prepared on your host system at `/opt/gosrvmon/config.json` and would like to store date in embedded database in file `/opt/gosrvmon/gosrvmon.db` then you should set `"Database":  "/opt/gosrvmon/gosrvmon.db"` in the configuration file.
-Then run the initialisation:
+To initialize database using docker container run:

 ```
 docker run -v /opt/gosrvmon/:/opt/gosrvmon/ sonnix1/gosrvmon -config /opt/gosrvmon/config.json -init
 ```

-After that you would be able to run the container:
+Run the docker container:

 ```
 docker run -d -v /opt/gosrvmon/:/opt/gosrvmon/ -p 8000:8000 sonnix1/gosrvmon -config /opt/gosrvmon/config.json
 ```

+Don't forget to provide a valid volume with configuration file and optionally database file if embedded database is used.

 Container has default configuration file located at `/config.json`.
 It can be used for testing using in-memory database.
-This does not require additional initialisation but the data will reset on container restart.
+This does not require additional initialization or setup but the data will reset on container restart.
 To use this configuration file run:

 ```
 docker run -d -p 8000:8000 sonnix1/gosrvmon -config /config.json